 - 1. The heat exchanger adds pressure drop to the system which must be accounted for in the design of the piping configuration and pump selection. - 2.
-The system must be designed to maintain the flow rate within the recommended range shown in Table 29.
-Also see Table 27 and Table 24 for more flow rate requirements.
+The system should be designed to maintain the operating water flow rate shown in Table 23 while never exceeding the range of absolute flow rates shown in Table 24.
+Exceeding the maximum water flow rates can cause pipe erosion, damage the flow switch, and allow unsafe operation. - a.
+Maintaining sufficient flow through the heat exchanger will help prevent the buildup of scale.